kwonowk/store-sales-forecast_kaggle/README.md

 -TFT, what else?

-- First submission : Setup for modeling per family in each stores, with RandomForestRegressor
+- First submission : Setup for modeling per family in each stores, with a blunt model (RandomForestRegressor)
+- Second submission : Auto-arima (untreated 0 values at the beginning)